The author is a guitarist and bassist with over 35 years of experience as a musician.

 But the real question is: Does an Epiphone Les Paul sound just as good as a Gibson?

-The answer: No!
-But, with a difference in price of a few thousand dollars, you have to ask yourself if the Gibson sound is worth that much more to you.
-Epiphones sound good, and they do indeed have that deep, rich Les Paul sound, but of course they are not on par with a Gibson.
+In my opinion, the answer is no. But, with a difference in the price of a few thousand dollars, you have to ask yourself if the Gibson sound is worth that much more to you.
+Epiphones sound really, really good, and they do indeed have that deep, rich Les Paul sound, but of course, they are not on par with a Gibson.

 The new ProBucker pickups have really improved the Epiphone Les Paul Standard.
 But, to me, the sound differences still come down to two basic factors: